snerpton/AdventOfCode2020/ReadMe.md

 - Requirement: find the value in the accumulator before an instruction is run for a second time.

+## Day 9

+- Data encrypted with eXchange-Masking Addition System (XMAS)
+- XMAS startes with a 25 number preamble
+- After that each number should be the sum of any 2 numbers in the immediate 25 numbers
+- Requirement: what is the first number that doesn't follow this rule in the supplied data?

 ## Day 17